kajalthakur31/regressor-ML-pipeline/README.md

 #### Step 5: Install dependencies using: pip install -r requirements.txt

 #### Step 6: Finally run the main model.py file using: python model.py

+#### Step 7: To track ML flow experiments on UI, open a new terminal within the same directory and run: mlflow ui